 Conditions necessary for evaporation

-For evaporation to occur effectively, certain conditions are needed:
+For evaporation to occur efficiently, certain conditions are needed:

-- Temperature: The higher the temperature, the faster evaporation occurs.
-This explains why summer rain dries faster.
+- Temperature: The higher the temperature, the faster the evaporation occurs.
+This explains why summer rain dries up more quickly.

-- Air flow: Wind helps to disperse water molecules more quickly, accelerating the process.
+- Airflow: Wind helps to disperse water molecules faster, accelerating the process.

 - Humidity: The lower the humidity of the air, the faster the liquid evaporates.